jgregori/ultra_course_snippets/README.md

 3. Add your data (check each component for more information).
 4. Tweak colors or modify the snippet as needed.

+## ChatGPT prompts (Work in progress)

+Alongside each html file you will find a _prompt.txt file.
+This is intended for end users to be able to generate and customize snippets with their own data via chatGPT

+To use it, simply fill in the template and run the propmt through chatGPT.

 ## Snippets

 ### Single Instructor snippet